szakharov7723/FinalTradeETL/README.md

  ![alt text](https://github.com/szakharov7723/FinalTradeETL/blob/main/ETL_data_flow.PNG "ETL data flow")

- Calendar table has the following schema for daily incremental load
+ Calendar table has the following query for daily incremental load

 ```
 SELECT  * FROM [dbo].[Calendar]
 WHERE  CalendarDate = convert(date, getdate(), 1)
 ```

-RSS data has the following schema for data in case we decide to store variant data in our NoSQL, we also avoid null data, while it is impotant to keep track of nulls in our data, this is not a part of our task
+RSS data has the following query for data in case we decide to store variant data in our NoSQL, we also avoid null data, while it is impotant to keep track of nulls in our data, this is not a part of our task

 ```
 SELECT RSSparsedBCHnews.date,